islomar/algorithms-and-data-structures/cracking-the-coding-interview/README.md

 * StringBuffer
   * Concatenating Strings: it makes new copies.
   * StringBuffer creates an array of strings, and only at the end it copies it to a new String.
+* Exercises
+  * Has a string all unique characters?
+    * Ask if it's ASCII or Unicode, different size.
+    * If the lenght is bigger than the number of characters, return false.
+  * TBD

 ### Hash Tables
 * Highly efficient lookup.